nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |NVDA will exit directly without showing any confirmation dialog.|

 ##### Play sounds when starting or exiting NVDA {#GeneralSettingsPlaySounds}

+This option is a checkbox that, when checked, tells NVDA to play sounds when it starts or exits.

 | . {.hideHeaderRow} |.|
 |---|---|